The Magnifying Glass

 The purpose of this grant is to assist micro-budgeted, expediently produced progressive or radical short films that aggressively investigate social injustice.
 Ideal projects will run 2-5 minutes in length and require no more than $2,500 in total budget.
 Projects may broach a number of larger issues, including those of violence, racism, sexism, homophobia, and gun control, but the ideal proposal will be deeply specific.
 Projects applying in this granting cycle must plan to be widely accessible via social media or other means.

-With a total granting budget of $10,000 provided by Artless Media and its collaborators, these grants aim to support projects about or made by individuals living or working in Georgia, Louisiana, Mississippi, Tennessee, or Indiana.
-The Atlanta Film Festival, New Orleans Film Festival, Oxford Film Festival (Mississippi), Indie Memphis Film Festival, and the Documentary Institute at Indiana University will act as the granting agents.
-The program consists of at least (1) $1,000 grant and (2) $500 grants awarded individually to (3) filmmakers in each location, although the specific amounts and awards may vary by location.
+These grants aim to support projects about or made by individuals living or working in Georgia, Louisiana, Mississippi, Tennessee, Indiana, or North Carolina.
+The Atlanta Film Festival, New Orleans Film Festival, Oxford Film Festival (Mississippi), Indie Memphis Film Festival, Cucalorus Film Festival, and the Documentary Institute at Indiana University will act as the granting agents.
+The program consists of micro-grants usually between $500-$1,000, although the specific amounts and awards may vary by location.

 Prospective filmmakers should submit a one-page treatment, an expected total budget for their project, a description of intention for funds awarded, key crew bios, a prior sample work no more than 5 minutes in length, and an outreach strategy.